-- A front splitter, air dam, spoiler, canards, and vertical members (e.g., fences, endplates) may be added below the top of the bumper (measured at the highest front most point of the bodywork).
+- A front splitter, air dam, spoiler, and vertical members (e.g., fences, endplates) may be added below the top of the bumper.
 Components may extend a maximum of 6.0" (152.4 mm) from the front bodywork/ fascia as viewed from above.
-The aerodynamic surface may not extend rearward past the centerline of the front axle. - A rear diffuser may be added but the aerodynamic surface may not extend forward past the vertical centerline of the rear wheels and may not extend rearward more than 6" from the original body, as viewed from above. - A rear spoiler may be added but may not extend more than 10.0" from the original body nor beyond the perimeter of the body as viewed from above.
+The aerodynamic surface may not extend rearward past the centerline of the front axle. - Canards, as defined in Section 12 of the Solo rules, may be added but may not extend beyond the OE vehicle width as defined by the outermost portion of the OE bodywork including mirrors, door handles, rub strips and trim. - A rear diffuser may be added but the aerodynamic surface may not extend forward past the vertical centerline of the rear wheels and may not extend rearward more than 6" from the original body, as viewed from above. - A rear spoiler may be added but may not extend more than 10.0" from the original body nor beyond the perimeter of the body as viewed from above.
 When adding a rear spoiler or wing competitors may add either a wing or a spoiler.
 Not both. - For all classes EXCEPT CAM-T, a rear wing may be added, removed, or modified.
 Endplates are allowed.
 No portion of the wing or its components may be more than 6.0" forward of the rear axle or more than 6.0" beyond the rear most portion of the bodywork.
 For sedans, coupes, and trucks no part of the wing or its components may extend more than 10.0" above the roofline.
 For hatchbacks, wagons, and SUVs no part of the wing or its components may extend more than 14.0" above the roofline.
 No part of the wing may extend beyond the OE vehicle width as defined by the outermost portion of the OE bodywork including mirrors, door handles, rub strips and trim.
 The maximum number of non-OE wing elements is two (2).
-The total surface area of rear wings shall not exceed 8.0 sq. ft. as calculated per the Wing Area Computation in

-Section 12 of the Solo Rulebook.
+The total surface area of rear wings shall not exceed 8.0 sq. ft. as calculated per the Wing Area Computation in Section 12 of the Solo Rulebook.
 Except for standard parts, wings designed to be adjustable while the car is in motion must be locked in a single position.

-- For all classes EXCEPT CAM-T, all off-the-shelf commercially available wings, splitters, air dams, and diffusers that are vehicle model specific and installed per the directions are permitted with the following exclusions: - There are no currently excluded products
+- All commercially available wings, splitters, air dams, and diffusers that are vehicle model specific and installed per the manufacturer's directions are permitted with the following exclusions:

+- Rear wings are not permitted on CAM-T cars

+- There are no currently excluded products